Short answer

 The leading institutional response has been MPC-CMP custody, where the key is split across multiple parties.
 This is an improvement over single-key custody.
 But MPC-CMP has a structural limitation: one of the key shares is always held by the custody platform provider itself.
 Every transaction requires the institution and the platform to co-sign.
 The institution has handed permanent co-signing authority to a private company operating in a foreign jurisdiction, and that company's own security, as Bybit demonstrated, sits in the authorization chain.

 AERKey approaches the problem differently.
 No complete signing key, and no signing-equivalent state, ever exists anywhere.
 Not at creation, not during signing, not ever.
 The signing capability is distributed across independent TEE environments in separate geographic regions and cloud providers.
 A valid signature requires a threshold of those environments to agree simultaneously.
-This is a mathematical guarantee, not a policy rule.
-Compromising one environment yields nothing usable.
+Aeredium describes this as a mathematical guarantee rather than a policy rule.
+In that model, compromising one environment yields nothing usable.

 The sources section below links to the academic lineage behind this design, tracing from the 1999 Byzantine Fault Tolerance paper through the 2009 TrInc trusted hardware work to the 2013 USIG paper (Veronese et al., IEEE Transactions on Computers) that first proved a monotonic hardware counter could make equivocation cryptographically impossible.